 - As expected, the IFE did not connect to any more sensitive systems on the plane.

 - We achieved partial access to the IFE in the time available.

 - We also discovered credentials to cloud-connected systems likely used to update media content on the IFE when back on the ground.

-The IFE is often updated during ‘heavy checks’ after several years of service.
+IFEs are often updated during ‘heavy checks’, after several years of service.
 Whilst upgrades are expensive, weight can be saved, passenger experience gets better and improved airborne connectivity can generate revenue.

 For us, this meant that instead of investigating the security of an old operating system, we needed to reassess and attempt new methods to gain access.

 Similarly to the other planes that we have looked at, there was an ethernet port available under the stairs with the server kit.
 This allows direct connection into the IFE network from a logical location next to the equipment, it also allowed the food prep areas to be used to put a laptop on, which was a nice touch!

 As this plane was retired, there were no cabin crew to question us: this degree of unfettered access simply wouldn’t be possible in the real world.

 We did however find an additional ethernet port that was connected to the same network in a more unusual place.
 This was in the avionics bay below the passenger area, this area is home of all the tech on the plane and could be accessed either from a hatch in the passenger area or a hatch on the underside of the plane.
 Again, airside physical security controls are going to make access to the avionics bay all but impossible for unauthorised personnel in the real world.

 Both these ports provided a connection to a flat IFE network, which all the systems connected to.
 A port scan of the range resulted in numerous ports over 9 different systems, with the main IFE server having HTTP and Telnet open.